vanjaanderson/Zelda/site/data/README.md

 Zelda, the site/data directory
 ==============================

-This directory should be writable by the webserver (755).
+This directory should be writable by the web server (777).
 Here is the databasefiles stored, files for caching and uploaded files.